So you need a home loan or want to refinance and decided to use an online mortgage company.

 - Correspondent lender: Correspondent lenders are local mortgage companies or online lenders that initially offers the mortgage loan before selling it to a larger bank.

 - Credit unions: Credit unions, unlike banks, are less focused on the bottom line and more focused on the community and relationships.
-If there is a local credit union, become a member and ask about their loan programs.
+If there is a local credit union, become a member, and ask about their loan programs.

-- Mortgage bankers: A mortgage banker, or mortgage broker is an independent company that writes loans and puts together loan files for large lenders, banks, and direct lenders.
+- Mortgage bankers: A mortgage banker or mortgage broker is an independent company that writes loans and puts together loan files for large lenders, banks, and direct lenders.

-- Direct Lender: A direct lender is the actual financial institution that is offering the loan, such as Wells Fargo or Bank of America.
+- Direct Lender: A direct lender is the actual financial institution offering the loan, such as Wells Fargo or Bank of America.
 You work with a loan officer that is an employee of the direct lender, no middlemen.

-Don’t just check for 30-yr fixed-rate mortgage rates see what rates they offer for an adjustable-rate mortgage.
-In some cases a 5-1 ARM (adjustable-rate mortgage) may be more beneficial than a fixed-rate mortgage loan.
+Don’t just check for 30-yr fixed-rate mortgage rates; see what rates they offer for an adjustable-rate mortgage.
+In some cases, a 5-1 ARM (adjustable-rate mortgage) may be more beneficial than a fixed-rate mortgage loan.

-Try to get collection accounts removed: if you have collection accounts you know they are killing your score.
+Try to get collection accounts removed: if you have collection accounts, you know they are killing your score.
 The only way to improve your score is to have the collection removed.
-Simply paying it dies not help your credit.
+Simply paying it dies not to help your credit.
 You should contact the creditor and ask them if they will agree to remove it if you pay it off.
 This is known as a pay for delete.

-Read more about increasing your credit score before applying for a loan
+Read more about increasing your credit score before applying for a loan.

 An experienced loan officer can help you close your home on time, without a ton of hassles.
-An inexperienced loan officer can create massive headaches, and even delay your closing.
+An inexperienced loan officer can create massive headaches and even delay your closing.
 Some online mortgage companies are so busy that they make mistakes.
 An experienced loan officer will be able to help you choose the right type of mortgage and guide you along the way.
 The right loan officer is almost as important as the right lender.

 Companies like Lending Tree and The Lenders Network refer you to several online mortgage lenders so you can compare mortgage rates.
 While these online mortgage marketplace websites are great, you don’t have to stop your search.
-You can, and should compare rates with a couple more lenders.
+You can and should compare rates with a couple more lenders.

-8. Find a reputable mortgage company
+8. Find a Reputable Mortgage Company

 You want to make sure that the online lender you’re working with is reputable.
 You can check lender reviews online, but read them with a grain of salt.